 What I do

 A typical day consists of supporting young patients to get up and attend education in the mornings.
 This is part of their therapeutic timetable to help them recover without affecting him or her academically.

-Once I’m a qualified nursing associate, I will be in charge of the medication round on the ward, and be able to assess and write risk assessments for patients in my care.
-I will also be a shift co-ordinator so I can delegate jobs to other support workers and HCAs.
+Once I’m in a permanent nursing associate role, I will be in charge of the medication round on the ward, and be able to assess and write risk assessments for patients in my care.
+I will also be a shift co-ordinator so I can delegate jobs to other support workers and healthcare assistants.

 The best bits and challenges

 The best bit about my job - and sometimes the upsetting part too - is the one-to-one contact I have with my patients.
 I support them with day-to-day things like shopping, cooking and even baking.

 Sometimes, all the patient wants is a cup of tea and a chat; other times, they may need to talk to me about something that has been causing them a lot of emotional pain.

 Our patients can resort to self-harming behaviour which can be very challenging.
 But the team I work with is amazing and we support each other.

 Life outside work

 I’m a massive Batman and Harry Potter fan so I love reading or watching anything to do with these two characters.
 I also like watching Netflix and enjoy spending time with my family and my little boy too.